Gillgren/Branch_Model/README.md

 # Step 3

-Now that we know from step 2 that A and x should go into branch 1, we can setup the final Branch Model architecture:
+Now that we know from step 2 that A and x should go into branch 1, we can build the final Branch Model architecture:

 ![input split test](images/final_architecture.png)